MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 if PowerShell wasn't so good at filtering on the pipe with `Where-Object`.
 If you're ever in a situation where performance matters, this approach needs to be considered.

-I won't say that it's faster, but it does fit into the rule of [If performance matters, test it][].
+I won't say that it's faster, but it does fit into the rule of [If performance matters, test it][If performance matters, test it].

 #### Multiselection